SmallBookworm/LLMVD/README.md

 native (qwen-plus): Total positive samples: 201, True Positives: 90, Run Errors: 44 fixed rules (gemma3): Total positive samples: 201, True Positives: 93, Run Errors: 32

+# to do
+1. fix rules that get false negative result in first positive test and false positive.
+2. remove_fix_pattern in rule yaml file by python code.
+3. when semgrep output errors unrelated to rule (errors about code), we should detect code vul by other method.  (only a few, maybe 151 functions in primevul)